knetikcloud/knetikcloud-javascript-client/docs/RuleEngineActionsApi.md

-  'filterCategory': "filterCategory_example", // String | Filter for actions that are within a specific category 'filterName': "filterName_example", // String | Filter for actions that have names containing the given string 'filterTags': "filterTags_example", // String | Filter for actions that have all of the given tags (comma separated list) 'filterSearch': "filterSearch_example" // String | Filter for actions containing the given words somewhere within name, description and tags
+  'filterCategory': "filterCategory_example", // String | Filter for actions that are within a specific category 'filterName': "filterName_example", // String | Filter for actions that have names containing the given string 'filterTags': "filterTags_example", // String | Filter for actions that have all of the given tags (comma separated list) 'filterSearch': "filterSearch_example", // String | Filter for actions containing the given words somewhere within name, description and tags
-};
+  'size': 25, // Number | The number of objects returned per page 'page': 1 // Number | The number of the page returned, starting with 1 };
 apiInstance.getBREActions(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);